2024aa05462/mlopss/README.md

 ---

-## ☸️ Production Deployment (Step 7)
+## Step 7: Production Deployment (7 marks)

-This section covers Step 7 of the assignment: *"Deploy the Dockerized API to a public cloud or local Kubernetes"*.
+> **Assignment Requirement**: Deploy the Dockerized API to a public cloud or local Kubernetes (GKE, EKS, AKS, or Minikube/Docker Desktop).
+Use a deployment manifest or Helm chart.
+Expose via Load Balancer or Ingress.
+Verify endpoints and provide deployment screenshots.

-### Deployment Options
+### 7.1 Deployment Options

 | Option | Description | Used in This Project |
 |--------|-------------|----------------------|